toney-kim/CIT114_Fall2021/Week 4 Notes 02 TK.md

 ##4.
 What questions remain in your mind after reading this section?

-4.26: Support Plan Features & Prices:
+4.26: Support Plan Features & Prices :
 When is it worth it to purchase a support plan?